Rask comes up big as Bruins advance to conference final

 “If you’re playing this time of year, you’re doing something right,” Rask said.
 “You’ve built something great as a team.
 We’re super happy that we’re in the position.
 Trying to keep the train rolling.”

+Boston and the Carolina franchise will face each other in the postseason for the fifth time.
+The Bruins won three of the previous series, but Carolina won the most recent meeting in the 2009 conference semifinals when Scott Walker scored in overtime in Game 7.

+Boston won the season series against Carolina 2-1, including an overtime victory.

-Boston coach Bruce Sullivan said Carolina is a bit of mix between hard-hitting Columbus and quickness of Toronto, which the Bruins beat in the opening round.
+Boston coach Bruce Sullivan said Carolina is like a mix of hard-hitting Columbus and speedy Toronto, which the Bruins beat in the opening round.